toddlers/logpurge/README.md

 ```

 - Three types of actions are supported
-  - S3 will upload your logs to the mentioned s3 bucket with structure are "bucket/instance_ID/logfilename"
+  - S3 will upload your logs to the mentioned s3 bucket with structure as "bucket/instance_ID/logfilename"
   - DELETE will delete the logs from the disk
   - MOVE will the log files to the mentioned destination.
 It will create the destination if doesn't exists